adrianriobo/ora2pg-dockerized/README.md

          - ORA2PG_USER (BD user)
          - ORA2PG_PASSWD (BD password)

 Then use docker-compose... docker-compose up -d.
-This will create a folder in the current path (pg) with the database export in postgres sintax.
+This will create a folder in the current path (pg) with the database export in postgres syntax.